 - For a cell, if you delete the row and column elements, elements applied solely to the cell remain.

 Use the Delete function available from the Home tab in the ribbon.
 You can also use the Delete option available from the right-click context menu.
 To display the context-menu, right-click a cell, row, or column in the grid.

 In the Reporting Pane, Review tab, right-click the element to delete and select Delete.
 You must also select the element in the grid.
 For example, to delete a row element, select the row in the grid.

-Right-click the selection, and select OfficeConnect > Clear Design Elements.
+Right-click the cell, row, or column and select OfficeConnect > Clear Design Elements.